 Expenses are one of most important data sets used to develop a facilities and administrative (F&A) or indirect cost proposal.
 To compile the F&A proposal, all expenses during a "base year" must be assigned to an individual cost pool.
 (The base year is the fiscal year that forms the basis for the F&A proposal.)
-These cost pools are based on definitions from OMB Circular A-21 (CFR 2, Part 220) and allow Management Accounting and Analysis (MAA) to correctly classify expenses during development of the F&A proposal.
+These cost pools are based on definitions from Uniform Guidance CFR 2, Part 200, Subpart E and allow Management Accounting and Analysis (MAA) to correctly classify expenses during development of the F&A proposal.
 Cost pools assigned to budgets are also an important factor for departments during the F&A Space Survey.

 On an ongoing basis, MAA makes an initial determination of cost pools for all active budgets.
-A report is available through the University's Enterprise Data Warehouse on the Decision Support website.
+A report is available through the University's Enterprise Data Warehouse on the Enterprise Information, Integrations & Analytics website.
 Throughout the base year, MAA asks all academic departments to review and update these cost pool determinations.

 Departmental representatives who have first hand knowledge of both the nature of the work supported by each budget and the cost pool definitions should review and update the initial determinations made by MAA.

 Departmental representatives begin the process by obtaining a list of all of their active budgets.
 After thoroughly reviewing and understanding the cost pools below, each budget should then be reviewed to ensure accurate classification.

 Three primary factors should be considered by departmental representatives as they review cost pool classifications for accuracy:

 - What activities is the budget funding during the FY 2013 fiscal year (July 1, 2012 through June 30, 2013)?
 Put another way, what is the purpose of the budget?

 - How does the purpose or activity map to cost pool definitions below?